renovatebot/renovate/docs/usage/user-stories/swissquote.md

 - [Integration with GitHub’s Dependabot alerts](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts) to raise the priority and send security remediation PRs as soon as possible
 - Each rule can be customized either globally [or specified per package](https://docs.renovatebot.com/configuration-options/#packagerules)
 - Works with your [private package registry](https://docs.renovatebot.com/getting-started/private-packages/)
-- Supports dozens of [languages and package managers](https://docs.renovatebot.com/modules/manager/#supported-managers): Maven, Docker, NPM, Docker Compose, Python
+- Supports more than 70 [languages and package managers](https://docs.renovatebot.com/modules/manager/#supported-managers): Maven, Docker, npm, Docker Compose, Python
 - If you are using dependencies in a custom way, [there is a special regexManager](https://docs.renovatebot.com/configuration-options/#regexmanagers) that allows you to transform patterns into dependencies

 There is an [on-premise option](https://www.mend.io/free-developer-tools/renovate/on-premises/), but you can also have it as [an app on GitHub.com](https://github.com/marketplace/renovate).